Skip to content

 Main command

 The main command is the one run when you run the app without any flags/arguments.
-It stars the API and web UI and waits for incoming connections.
+It starts the API and web UI and waits for incoming connections.
 All the options are configurable with both CLI flags and environment variables.
-To find a list of available configuration options please go to the configuration section.
+A list of available configuration options is located in the configuration page.

 Create user command